top of page

 Great British Summer Savings: VAT slashed to save families money on days out

-This week, the Chancellor Rachel Reeves announced Great British Summer Savings – cutting VAT to 5% on children’s menu meals, children’s tickets for cinemas, theatres and concerts from 25th June to 1st September.
+This week, the Chancellor Rachel Reeves announced Great British Summer Savings – cutting VAT from 20% to 5% on children’s menu meals, children’s tickets for cinemas, theatres and concerts from 25th June to 1st September.

 Crackdown on waste criminals